 This is not a time to go with your gut.
 Your gut may be wrong.
 Check it!

 When self-publishing, it is first the writer’s responsibility to check facts.
 This is also in the writer’s interest – no one wants to rewrite large portions of their book in order to accommodate a change in a fact picked up at a later stage.
 Researching and fact checking is an important part of the writing process, and ultimately the responsibility of the factual correctness of the book rests with the writer.

 Copy-editors are not responsible for the factual correctness of a manuscript.
 However, a copy-editor may do some basic fact-checking as part of their service of names, places and other easily checked facts.
 If an error is found, the copy-editor may mark that it needs to be checked (and they may make a suggestion of what to change it to), but it is up to the author to check and correct.
 Copy-editors are not experts in all areas and will not always know if a tool is being used incorrectly or the local policeman’s uniform should have been black, not blue.
 So unless it is part of the agreement, and is included in the budget, then copy-editors assume that the author has already carried out a thorough check of the facts.

 If you are publishing through a traditional publisher, then fact checking is important before it goes to the publisher.
 Fact checking has not always been standard practice with publishers (though some publishers may do it).

 Marja Stack is a copy-editor and proofreader based in New Zealand.
-Her business, Clearlingo Proofreading and Editing, caters to all writers, whether business, or fiction and non-fiction.
-For more information or enquiries please see her website: www.clearlingo.co.nz.
+Her business, Clearlingo Editing and Proofreading, caters to all writers, whether business, or non-fiction or fiction books.
+For more information or enquiries, please see her website: www.clearlingo.co.nz.